webelcomau/Webel_PrimeFaces_test_template_NetBeans_Ant/README.md

 ## Webel_PrimeFaces_test_template_NetBeans_Ant
 A template project for preparing mini [NetBeans IDE](https://netbeans.org/) Ant-based web apps for testing and demonstrating issues with the [PrimeFaces](https://www.primefaces.org/) toolkit for [JavaServer Faces (JSF)](http://www.oracle.com/technetwork/java/javaee/javaserverfaces-139869.html).

-#### *Q: Did you ZIP-download (or [fork](https://help.github.com/articles/fork-a-repo/)) this project to <u>copy then adapt</u> ?*
+#### *Q: Did you ZIP-download (or [fork](https://help.github.com/articles/fork-a-repo/)) this project to copy then adapt ?*

-Then please delete and replace this long `README.md` file immediately <u>after reading it all</u> :grin:!
+Then please delete and replace this long `README.md` file immediately **after reading it all** :scissors:!

 #### *Q: Why the long README ?*

-Because this is a template project - designed to be <u>copied then adapted</u> - the GitHub Wiki system is deliberately not used.
+Because this is a template project - designed to be **copied then adapted** - the GitHub Wiki system is deliberately not used.
 Please do read this entire README, it contains some important information.